deepanwar/deepanwar/README.md

 ### Hi there, I'm Deepak👦,
 A Full Stack Web developer🎯 and designer🌈 from India.

-- 👨‍💻 Currently Learning Full Stack MERN Development
+- 👨‍💻 Currently Learning Redux.
 - 📚 What do I believe?
 Jack of all, Master of some.